QCDR for MIPS FAQs

 The QCDR supports both individual physicians and physician group practices in meeting MIPS requirements

-Provides one-stop-shopping for submitting data for MIPS Quality, Improvement Activity,
+Provides one-stop-shopping for submitting data for MIPS Quality, Improvement Activity, and Promoting Interoperability

 Provides direct assistance with compiling the needed data for quality improvement